codeexcursion/CrossPlatformCommandLine/JFindReplace/README.md

 * Seperate command line options for regular expression find and replace.
 * Should be able to use regular expressions across multiple lines.
 * Should NOT recurse by default.
+* Default to filename only in results.
+* Detect and skip binary files for replace?
 * Parse parameters
 * Print help instructions
 * File include parameter